bevyengine/bevy/CONTRIBUTING.md

 By giving feedback on this work (and related supporting work), you can help us make sure our releases are both high-quality and timely.

 Finally, if nothing brings you more satisfaction than seeing every last issue labeled and all resolved issues closed, feel free to message @cart for a Bevy org role to help us keep things tidy.
-As discussed in [*How we're organized*](#how-were-organized), this role only requires good faith and a basic understanding of our development process.
+As discussed in our [*Bevy Organization doc*](/docs/the_bevy_organization.md), this role only requires good faith and a basic understanding of our development process.

 ### How to adopt pull requests